Do you want to write for the Being Apptentive blog?

 Who we talk to

-At Apptentive, we welcome all levels of mobile marketers, app publishers, engineers, product folks, customer support, and everyone in between.
-Our community members range from industry leaders to those who are just beginning their mobile journey and we aim to publish something for just about everyone.
+At Apptentive, we welcome all levels of marketers, app publishers, engineers, product folks, customer support, and everyone in between.
+Our community members range from industry leaders to those who are just beginning their customer communication journey, and we aim to publish something for just about everyone.

 The Apptentive community is a safe place where readers of all levels are sure to find something (or many things!) to add to their skill sets and improve their mobile apps.
 In writing for the Apptentive community, please keep the following community member skill levels in mind:

-- Beginner: Those who are new to mobile app development and marketing, or who have an interest in learning more about the basics of mobile.
-Beginners typically do not have a deep understanding of complex mobile topics (e.g. deep linking).
+- Beginner: Those who are new to customer communication, mobile marketing, etc., or who have an interest in learning more about the basics.
+Beginners typically do not have a deep understanding of complex topics (e.g. deep linking within mobile apps).

-- Intermediate: They have the basic concepts of mobile app marketing down and are looking to expand their knowledge through robust data, new theories, and in-depth studies from those who have been there before.
-Some will have begun to adopt specialties, but are still interested in learning about the general mobile environment.
+- Intermediate: They have the basic concepts down and are looking to expand their knowledge through robust data, new theories, and in-depth studies from those who have been there before.
+Some will have begun to adopt specialties, but are still interested in learning about the general customer communication environment.

-- Advanced: Think industry leaders whose knowledge around all-things-mobile runs deep.
-Their networks are robust, they are go-to thought leaders in their areas of expertise, and they influence future predictions in the mobile world.
+- Advanced: Think industry leaders whose knowledge around all-things-customer runs deep.
+Their networks are robust, they are go-to thought leaders in their areas of expertise, and they influence future predictions in their worlds.
 A small—but significant—segment of our community members fall into this category.

 The Apptentive community is a welcome place for all.
 As our company values state, we strive to work hard, work smart, work together, work honest, and work humble; the same values apply to all of our written communications.
 Although our voices won’t be exactly the same (we’re different people, after all!), here are some general voice guidelines to follow when writing for Apptentive: